 In the Mythological Cycle of Irish mythology, during the time of the Tuatha Dé Danann, Ireland was invaded by a Celtic Witch by the name of Carman.
 A witch of magic she was a Greek warrior from Athens who invaded Ireland with her sons, Dub (darkness), Dothur (evil), and Dian (violence).

 Attacking the Tuatha Dé Danann, the people of goddess Danu, she used magical powers to destroy all the crops in Ireland causing a major blight.
 Her sons destroyed everything that stood in their path.

 Carman & Tuatha Dé Danann

-The Óenach Carman, a fair, was held during the harvest festival Lughnasadh held on August 1st.
-The Óenach Carman would be held every 3 years taking 2 years to prepare.
+The Óenach Carman, a fair, was held during the harvest festival Lughnasadh at the beginning of August.
+The Óenach Carman was held every 3 years, taking 2 years to prepare.
 For holding the fair the Leinstermen, who were leaders, were promised full harvests, freedom from being controlled, and there would be cheer in every household.
 If they failed to hold the Óenach Carman, Ireland would face major famine.

-The fair for Carman fair was a gathering and involved a mixture of tribal business, horse-racing, cattle shows, sporting contests, and rituals to ensure good fortune.
+The fair for Carman was a gathering of people involving tribal business, horse-racing, cattle shows, sporting contests, and rituals to ensure good fortune.

-Óenach Carman was not the only fair to be held in Ireland.
-Tailten , Tlachtga, Uisnech, and Raigne were also similar gatherings.
+Óenach Carman wasn’t the only fair to be held in Ireland.
+Tailten, Tlachtga, Uisnech, and Raigne were also similar gatherings.